 Allow players to perform other actions without breaking Witch Bolt.
-Maybe as long as the player maintains sight/range, they can do whatever the hell they like with their turn and the lightning arc stays in place.
+Maybe as long as the player maintains sight/range, they can do whatever they like with their turn, and the lightning arc stays in place.
 This can make players feel less bad about “wasting” the spell by not using it every turn that it’s up.

-But at the end of the day, you don’t have to do a damn thing to Witch Bolt.
+But at the end of the day, you don’t have to do anything to Witch Bolt.
 In a game with 477 spells, some of them are bound to be underpowered.

 Simple Witch Bolt 5e Spell Text